marco-wilhelm/marco-wilhelm.github.io/index.md

 ## Peer-Reviewed Publications

+0. **Conditional Splittings of Belief Bases and Nonmonotonic Inference with c-Representations** Christoph Beierle, Lars-Phillip Spiegel, Jonas Haldimann, <ins>Marco Wilhelm</ins>, Jesse Heyninck, Gabriele Kern-Isberner.
+   _Proceedings of the 21st International Conference on Principles of Knowledge Representation and Reasoning (KR), 2024_
 0. **Intrinsic Prioritization in Answer Set Programming Based on an Adapted Notion of Tolerance**
    <ins>Marco Wilhelm</ins>, Lars-Phillip Spiegel and Gabriele Kern-Isberner.
    _Proceedings of the 37th International Florida Artificial Intelligence Research Society Conference (FLAIRS), 2024_